 A lot of chicken breeds out there (especially hybrid breeds) have sensitive body systems, so they’re going to need your help if they want to live a long, fulfilling life for a chicken.

-First thing you should remember: don’t feed them rotten and/or moldy food.
+The first thing you should remember: don’t feed them rotten and/or moldy food.

 Speaking of poison, have you ever seen potatoes that turn green after being out in the sun for too long?
 Well, these tubers are extremely dangerous, both for animals and human consumption.